rexlManu/la-dpsmeter/README.md

 Change the `p-cap-address` to the ip address of your main computer.

-You can start the tool by running `dotnet LostArkLogger.dll`.
+You can start the tool by running `dotnet dps-meter.dll`.

 #### Run it in a docker container